-- Planning for State - Floodplain, environmental, Dillon's Rule or Home Rule (39 states use Dillon's Rule in whole or in part) - Dillon's Rule narrowly defines the power of local governments, from a judge from lowa who made a ruling in 1868.
-The first part of Dillon's Rule states that local governments have only three types of powers: - those granted in express words, - those necessarily or fairly implied in or incident to the powers expressly granted, and - those essential to the declared objects and purposes of the corporation, not simply convenient, but indispensable. - The second part of Dillon's Rule states that if there is any reasonable doubt whether a power has been conferred on a local government, then the power has NOT been conferred. - Hawaii, Maryland, Florida and Tennessee states who have passed statewide Planning and/or Smart Growth laws.
+Planning for State

+- Dillon's Rule vs. Home Rule - 39 states use Dillon's Rule in whole or in part - Dillon's Rule narrowly defines the power of local governments, from a judge from Iowa who made a ruling in 1868.
+The first part of Dillon's Rule states that local governments have only three types of powers: - those granted in express words, - those necessarily or fairly implied in or incident to the powers expressly granted, and - those essential to the declared objects and purposes of the corporation, not simply convenient, but indispensable. - The second part of Dillon's Rule states that if there is any reasonable doubt whether a power has been conferred on a local government, then the power has NOT been conferred. - Home Rule: Local governments have all functions not prohibited/preempted by State or Federal law